cbrisk/covid-school-wellness/README.md

-# final-project
+# Covid School Wellness

-A full stack JavaScript solo project.
+A full-stack JavaScript application for students and admins to handle covid wellness checks for school